rfrht/Yaesu-OLED-TX-Timer/README.md

 ## What?

 This is a under $10 OLED on-air (TX) timer and RX (AF out), counting for how long you are transmitting, squelched or receiving a signal.
 It is compatible with every recent (in ham radio lingo, recent mean 20 last years) HF transceiver.
+It also prints for how long is your equipment turned on.

 ## How?